PredoVin/GramToSVG/README.md

-# Notice: The wikipedia examples for L-Systems uses the "−" character instead of "-".
+# Notice: The wikipedia examples for L-Systems use the "−" character instead of "-".
 Please use "-" in the Grammar.txt file

 E = Alphabet